MultiQC/MultiQC/docs/reports.md

 [HighCharts](http://www.highcharts.com/) JavaScript library.

 ### Interactive plots
-All plots are interactive - hove the mouse over data to see a tooltip with more information about that dataset.
+Plots are typically interactive - hove the mouse over data to see a tooltip with more information about that dataset.
 Clicking and dragging on line graphs will zoom into that area.

 ![plot zoom](images/plot_zoom.png)